 Mock study section 3: After submitting your F30/31 to the course directors, copies of all students' grants will be given to each class member.
 You will be assigned as a primary, secondary or tertiary reviewer to your colleague's grants.
 As a reviewer for a given grant, you will be required to write a critique of the grant that discusses the strengths and weaknesses of the proposal.
 These critiques should follow the general format of an NIH summary statement (see above).
-All preliminary written critiques are due the morning of this mock study section.
+All preliminary written critiques are due on or before the morning of this mock study section.
 As before, the entire class will also meet to discuss and assign scores to each proposal.
 The primary reviewer will provide a brief and succinct description of the proposal to the other members of the panel (class) such that others can ask key questions that everyone will use in formulating priority scores for each grant.
 The primary reviewer should discuss the overall strengths and weaknesses of the proposal, and be prepared to answer questions from other class members regarding the proposal.
 The other reviewers will then state whether they agree with the assessments made by the primary reviewer, and add any additional insights that will help others generate a final score.
 Once this is done, the proposal will be open for discussion by other members of the study section.
 Finally, everyone will generate a priority score based on the information given, and we will move on to the next grant.
 Students will be graded on their written critiques and overall participation in this facet of the course.

 Writing your grant.
 Similar to manuscripts, grants are usually written in phases with one or more drafts for each section.
-For this course you will be asked to submit the first draft for each section at the dates specified in the SCHEDULE listed below.
+For this course you will be asked to submit your first draft for each section at the dates specified in the SCHEDULE listed below.
+This may vary plus or minus a couple of days based on the meeting schedule that your small group & mentor establish.
 To submit your work, you will need to create a pdf file of your work and send it to your assigned faculty leader.
 This will be also be shared with other students in the group.
 The faculty leader for your assigned subgroup will evaluate the first draft for each section of your grant, and then we will meet in small groups (WORKSHOPS) to discuss how you might improve your work, with input both from the faculty leader and other students.